ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/30June16_plate_3_explant_sup.md

 Claire Levy
 July 6, 2016

-This is an analysis of data from running our MSD plate 3 on some of HSV2 infected explant sup samples for Herpes P01.
-See explant\_and\_HVE\_cell\_sup\_MSD\_README for more on the different plates/analyte panels.
+This is an analysis of data from running our MSD plate 3 on some of the HSV2 infected explant sup samples for Herpes P01.
+See "explant\_and\_HVE\_cell\_sup\_MSD\_README.txt"" for more on the different plates/analyte panels.
 This plate has the following analytes measured in each well

 Plate 3: 96 well 4 spot prototype Human Triplex